THE GOVERNMENT OF GOD

 Twelve cakes on the golden table in the Temple

-Twelve stars on the crown worn by the woman in Rev 12:1 picturing the Church
+Twelve stars on the crown worn by the woman picturing the Church (Rev 12:1)

-At that time, a serious misunderstanding almost led to civil war, but Joshua did not get involved in solving the problem.
-Rather, the leaders of the ten tribes living west of the Jordan (very likely those named in Num 34:16-29), in cooperation with the high priest's son and representative, Phinehas, defused a stand-off with the leaders of the tribes on the east of the Jordan.
-Note that it was Phinehas who had the final word on the dispute in Josh 22:30-33.
+At that time a serious misunderstanding almost led to civil war, but Joshua did not get involved in solving the problem.
+Instead, the leaders of the ten tribes living west of the Jordan (very likely those named in Num 34:16-29), in cooperation with the high priest's son and representative, Phinehas, defused a stand-off with the leaders of the tribes on the east of the Jordan.
+Note that it was Phinehas who had the final word on the dispute (Josh 22:30-33).

-As stated, after Joshua's death no single ruler was appointed.
-If Israel had not strayed from God during the Judges period, the raising up of the Judges would not have been necessary; government of the state would have remained with the twelve tribal leaders of Israel under the high priest.
+As stated, no single ruler was appointed after Joshua.
+If Israel had not then strayed from God, the raising up of the Judges would not have been necessary; government of the state would have remained with the twelve tribal leaders of Israel under the high priest.

 God’s Government Rejected by God's People

-However, over time Israel rejected Christ as Head of State and His form of government with its twelve tribal rulers under a high priest, and requested instead to be ruled by a human king, like the nations around them.
+Over time, Israel rejected Christ as invisible Head of State, and requested instead to be ruled by a human king, like the nations around them.

-It was 350 years after Joshua divided up the land of Israel among the twelve tribes that King Saul began to reign.
+Three hundred and fifty years after Joshua divided up the land of Israel among the twelve tribes, King Saul began to reign.
 After some time, however, Saul disobeyed God and became demon possessed.
-This placed the nation in a very difficult position, having someone with an unsound mind in charge of the country.
-In a system where twelve govern and one goes astray, the other eleven can deal with the bad apple.
-This is what happened in the case of Judas Iscariot.
-This is also what happened to the tribe of Benjamin, as shown in Judges 19 and 20, when they were severely punished by the other eleven tribes for doing great evil.
-This form of government is a safeguard to the truth and to those who are governed.
+Having someone with an unsound mind in charge placed the nation in a very difficult position.
+In a system where twelve govern and one goes astray, the other eleven can deal with the situation.
+This is what happened with the tribe of Benjamin, as shown in Judges 19 and 20, when it was severely punished by the other eleven tribes for doing great evil.
+This is also what happened in the case of Judas Iscariot, when his demise led to the eleven remaining apostles, with God's help, determining who should take his place.
+Government by a body of twelve, as long as it consists of a majority of God-fearing men, is a safeguard to the truth and to those who are governed.

 When one man ruling as sovereign goes astray, the consequences are enormous.

-Had the Worldwide Church of God not had one man government when Herbert Armstrong died, and his successor, Joe Tkach Sr, had instead been one of a group of twelve leaders, he could never have led the Church to throw out many of its major doctrines.
+If the Worldwide Church of God had not been under one man government when Herbert Armstrong died, and his successor, Joe Tkach Sr, had instead been one of a group of twelve leaders, he could never have led the Church to change its major doctrines.
 His abominable agenda would have been rejected by the other eleven.

-Herbert Armstrong's "restoration of the government of God" actually brought the Church he presided over to the brink of destruction after his death.
+In reality, Herbert Armstrong's "restoration of the government of God" brought the Church he presided over to the brink of destruction after his death.

 One man government is not the government of God under the New Covenant.
-One man government is what the Church adopted in the Laodicea era when it rejected the government of God.
-Just like Israel in the days of Samuel, they said, "We don't want to be ruled by God, we want to be ruled by a man".
+On the contrary, one man government is what the Church adopted in the Laodicea era when it rejected the government of God.
+Just like Israel in the days of Samuel, they said, "We don't want to be ruled by God; we want to be ruled by a man".
+See I Samuel 8:5.

 Jesus Christ is Head of the Church

-In the same way that there were twelve sons of Israel and twelve leaders of the twelve tribes, Christ appointed twelve apostles in establishing His Church.
-He could have chosen one apostle and eleven evangelists, or one apostle and eleven pastors or perhaps one apostle and eleven deacons, but He didn't.
+In the same way that there were twelve tribes of Israel with twelve leaders over them, Christ appointed twelve apostles when He established His Church.
+He could have appointed just one man, but He didn’t.
+He could have chosen one apostle and eleven ministers of lower rank, but He didn't do that either.

-Nothing was as destructive to the Worldwide Church of God as the adoption of "image of the Beast" government.
-This happened in the late 1950's.
-Over time, this led to the alienation of God's people from Him and His law, looking as they did first and foremost to a man and depending on that man for direction rather than having a personal, close relationship with God.
-See the page "TEN BROKEN COMMANDMENTS" for more on this.
+When the Worldwide Church of God adopted "one man", "image of the beast" government in the late 1950's, it sealed its own fate.
+This change over time led to the alienation of God's people from Him and His law, as they looked more and more to a man for direction rather than having a personal, close relationship with God.
+See the page "TEN BROKEN COMMANDMENTS" for additional information.

-This was followed, after the death of that man, by the total fragmentation of the Church, with a number of men each now claiming to be "some special one" (Acts 8) and seeking to draw believers after themselves.
+This was followed, after the death of HWA, by the collapse and fragmentation of the Church, with a slew of men each now claiming to be "some special one" (Acts 8) and seeking to draw believers after themselves.
 The damage done to the longsuffering people of God is incalculable.

-If ever there has been a time in history when believers once again say "I am of Paul" or "I am of Apollos" or "I am of Cephas" (I Cor 1:12 and I Cor 3:4), then this must be it.
+If ever there has been a time in history when believers once again say "I am of Paul" or "I am of Apollos" or "I am of Cephas" (I Cor 1:12, 3:4), then this must be it.
 Truly, there is nothing new under the sun.

-Some of the end-time Churches today believe that if only all the "Laodiceans" would unite behind their "one man" all would be fine in the Church of God.
+It is common to hear it said in the Churches of God today that if only all the "Laodiceans" would unite behind their particular "one man", all would be well.
 This is total nonsense.
 The Catholics are all united around their Pope, but what does that achieve?
 All the people in the world uniting behind a man will not solve our problems.

 The real problem is that we are transgressing God's law, i.e. His Ten Commandments.

-As already mentioned, there have been many instances of God using one man for a particular job in Old Covenant times.
+As already stated, there have been many instances of God using one man for a particular job in Old Covenant times.
 Noah, Moses, Joshua and the Judges are some examples.
 All these men were types of Jesus Christ, as a lawgiver, provider, protector, deliverer, mediator, prophet etc. None of these men, however, were permanently set up by God as a one man government that was to have ongoing successors.
-That permanency only became a reality when Christ overcame Satan, founded His Church and became its one and only permanent Head.

-Physical succession was also found in the physical priesthood, but it has been replaced by a spirit-led priesthood, comprised of all believers (I Pet 2:5,9).
+Physical succession was also found in the physical priesthood, but it has been replaced by a spirit-led priesthood, comprised of all believers (I Pet 2:5,9, Heb 13:15-16).
 The physical high priesthood was symbolic of the position now occupied by Jesus Christ.
-The book of Hebrews confirms this (Heb 4:14-15); He is the High Priest, while the place of regular priests is now occupied by Church members.
-Notice that the priests were anciently organised in 24 courses (2 x 12) to carry out their times of Temple service (I Chron 24:1-5).
-Again, we find Biblical organisation involving the number twelve, or a multiple thereof.
+The book of Hebrews confirms that Christ is the High Priest (Heb 4:14-15), and the book of Revelation confirms that the place of regular priests is now occupied by members of the Church (Rev 5:9-10).

-Israel, as a physical nation, was organised as twelve tribes with twelve leaders working in consultation with, and under direction of, the physical high priest.
+Israel as a physical nation was organised with twelve tribal leaders working in consultation with, and under the direction of, the physical high priest.
 Likewise, the Church was organised with twelve apostles working with, and under the direction of, their spiritual High Priest.

 The Apostle Peter

-In Mark 10:35-45, James and John ask Jesus to grant that they might sit next to Him in His Kingdom, one on His right hand and one on His left.
-However, if Peter had been given a higher rank than the other disciples, surely the two brothers would have expected that Peter would occupy one of the places next to Christ in the Kingdom?
+In Mark 10:35-40, James and John ask Jesus to grant that they might sit next to Him in His Kingdom, one on His right hand and one on His left.
+However, if Peter had been given a higher rank than the other disciples, surely the two brothers would have expected that Peter would occupy one of these places in the Kingdom?

 Some Special One

-Sometimes a Church leader will point to Eph 3:5 or Eph 4:11-13 and claim to be an apostle or prophet, and therefore profess to exclusively represent God's government on Earth.
+Sometimes a Church leader will point to Ephesians 3:5 and 4:11-13, claiming to be an apostle or a prophet and to exclusively represent God's government on Earth.

 Ephesians 3:5 states, "which in other ages was not made known to the sons of men, as it has now been revealed by the Spirit to His holy apostles and prophets".
 This speaks of apostles (plural) and prophets (plural), not one man government.
-The same applies to the roles listed in Eph 4:11-13.
+The same applies to the roles listed in Ephesians 4:11-13 and I Corinthians 12:28.

 In addition to the core leadership group of twelve, the New Testament mentions at least eight other apostles by name.
-It also mentions many prophets (people who speak God's word); I Cor 14:29-32 lays down some basic principles for how they are to conduct their speaking in an orderly fashion in each congregation.
+It also mentions many prophets (people who prophesy, i.e. speak God's word) and in I Corinthians 14:29-32 some basic principles are given for how they are to conduct their speaking in an orderly fashion at each assembly.

-On the other hand, look at what the apostle John wrote about a Church member seeking to elevate himself above others: "I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.
+On the other hand, the apostle John writes about a Church member seeking to elevate himself above others, "I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.
 Therefore, if I come, I will call to mind his deeds which he does, prating against us with malicious words.
 And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting them out of the church" (III Jn 9-10).

-Paul indeed warned about "grievous wolves" and men speaking "perverse things" seeking to acquire a personal following from among God's people (Acts 20:29-30).
+The apostle Paul also warns about "grievous wolves" and men speaking "perverse things" seeking to acquire a personal following from among God's people (Acts 20:29-30).

-The Pergamos era is when the Papacy came to the fore, and so we find that era being warned about this domineering form of church government, labelling it "Satan's seat" (Rev 2:13).
-It would appear that in some areas the true Church had begun to follow the Papal model.
+The Pergamos era is when the Papacy came to the fore, and so we find that era being warned about this domineering form of church government, labelling it "Satan's throne" (Rev 2:13).
+It appears that in some areas the true Church had begun to follow the Papal model at that time.

 Not a Pope or a Pastor General.